drexlerd/Tyr/README.md

 ## 4.1 Grounded Planning

-We can obtain a ground task from the lifted task using a delete free exploration of the task.
+We can obtain a ground task from the lifted task using a delete free exploration of the lifted task.
 An additional mutex generation phase, allows translating binary atoms into finite domain variables, resulting in the finite domain state representation (FDR).

 ```cpp